How to build your own ASP-based system?!: About applications

 \section{About \clingo\ applications}

 We have seen in the last section how the functionality of ASP systems can be changed by using meta programming.
 In particular, the reification of logic programs allows us to control ASP by means of ASP.
 The remainder of this tutorial parallels this by showcasing several ways of how ASP can be managed with other programming languages.
-As mentioned in the introduction, we have chosen \python\ as our exemplar, although other choices exist.
+As mentioned in the introduction, we have chosen \python\ as our example language, although other choices are possible.

-This section focuses on the overall setup before the following ones delve into particular functionalities and case studies.
+This section focuses on the overall setup.
+The following ones delve into particular functionalities and case studies.

-\clingo\ offers three alternative ways of combining ASP with other programming languages, either via an embedded script, module import, or its application class.
+\Clingo\ offers three ways of combining ASP with other programming languages, either via an embedded script, module import, or its application class.
 Although all three options allow us to change the behavior of \clingo\ by overwriting its main function, they aim at rather different use cases.
-We discuss the three choices below and show how they treat the common example in Listing~\ref{lst:extending:example}. \lstinputlisting[ float=ht, label={lst:extending:example}, language=clingo, caption={Example with external function (\texttt{example.lp})}]{examples/extending/example.lp} The idea is to outsource the computation of divisors to \python.
-The term \lstinline{@divisors(N)} in Line~\ref{ex:divisor} assumes the definition of a corresponding method in \python\ that takes the instantiation of \lstinline{N} as argument; its results are added as a term pool~(cf.~\cite{gehakalisc15a}) so that one or several values can be accommodated.
+We discuss the three choices below and show how they treat the common example in Listing~\ref{lst:extending:example}. \lstinputlisting[ float=ht, label={lst:extending:example}, language=clingos, basicstyle= \ttfamily, caption={Example with external function (\lstinline{example.lp})}]{examples/extending/example.lp} The idea is to outsource the computation of divisors to \python\ via an external function call.
+Such calls look like function terms but are preceded by \lstinline{@}~\cite{PotasscoUserGuide}.
+In our example, the term \lstinline{@divisors(N)} in Line~\ref{ex:divisor} assumes the definition of a corresponding method in \python\ that takes the instantiation of \lstinline{N} as argument; its results are added as a term pool~\cite{gehakalisc15a} so that one or several values can be accommodated.
 In our example, the head of the third rule thus results in the atoms \lstinline{div(3,(1;3))} and \lstinline{div(6,(1;2;3;6))}.